danimal1802/ESP32-S3-sharing-data-between-tasks-with-queue/README.md

 This specific project by itself is not accomplishing much that cannot be achieved with a single loop program.

-The value of this example provides the code for having multiple tasks running in realtime that can run independently. using queues to pass values between independent tasks - while avoiding the use of global variables.
+The value of this example provides the code for having multiple tasks running in realtime that can run independently and non-blocking while having the ability to pass information between tasks via queues.
+Queues are better practice over global variables w/ semaphores.

 Improvements needed: